JoelLucaAdams/xr-tui/README.md

 - Visualization of 1D and 2D data using plotext for terminal-based plotting.
 - Support for slicing multi-dimensional data.
 - Easy-to-use command-line interface.
+- Displays dataset statistics and metadata.
+- Handles HDF5 files not formatted as xarray datasets.

 ## Installation
 You can install xr-tui via pip: